 If you’re an already established business, your ways of handling this might be slightly different, depending on your location.
 Maybe you won’t need to do more registrations and maybe you might need to do some (it’s better if you check your state’s laws regarding this).

 If you’re not an already established business and the eCommerce store is going to be your first foray into the business side, you might need to do quite a bit of work to get the ball rolling in order to prevent any legal issues in the future.

 You need to register your business.
 You can do that by hiring a good local attorney who’ll help you with it.
 The cost will vary depending on your choice of attorney and other fees but trust me, the cost now is better than the cost that legal issues and other problems will cause in the future.

 Hire a good attorney and make sure you cover all your basics.
 Ask questions and fulfill every legal requirement needed of you.

-(We’re only going to be covering the top three choices for now so there’s not going to be any “how to build an ecommerce website with drupal” mentions in this guide.)
+(We’re only going to be covering the top three choices for now so there’s not going to be any “how to build an eCommerce website with drupal” mentioned in this guide.)

 |Limitless Product Features||No||Yes||Yes|

 If you want more specific information about all three of these platforms, we’ve got that for you too: